-Tarangire National ParkTarangire is quite possibly the most underrated wildlife reserve in Africa.
+Tarangire is quite possibly the most underrated wildlife reserve in Africa.
 Living in the shadows of Tanzania's iconic safari destinations Tarangire is suffering an identity crisis.
-Here is some of the wildest and scenically most beautiful country in Africa and yet it is not well known as a safari destination because of the popularity of the nearby Ngorongro and Serengeti.
+It is one of the wildest and scenically most beautiful destinations in Africa and yet it is not well known as a safari destination because of the popularity of the nearby Ngorongro and Serengeti.

 Tarangire National Park has all the major wildlife species of Tanzania in profusion but it is the landscapes that are the true soul of the park.
 The landscapes of hills, rivers and valleys are dotted with graceful baobab trees.
 Tarangire is also referred to as the land of the giants because of the dominance of elephants and baobabs in the park.